 Any bank customer can easily check in their netbanking if Aadhaar has been linked to their bank account.
 Alternatively, the customer can call their bank or visit their branch.

-The following banks are currently enabled as 'destination banks' for eMandates via eSign.
+The following is a list of the main banks that are currently enabled as destination banks for eMandates via eSign.
 'Destination bank' means the bank of the end customer, from whom payment is being taken.

 The customer's bank verifies the customer's Aadhaar eSign digital signature using a validation engine.
 Since the customer has already updated their bank account profile with their Aadhaar, the customer's bank can easily verify that the person who signed the eMandate is the same person who owns the bank account mentioned in the eMandate.

 Currently, Aadhaar eSign is the only way to create an eMandate.
 We will soon add two additional methods: your customer will be able to authorise an eMandate via netbanking login or via debit card and PIN.
 This is ideal for those customers (including non-individuals) who do not meet the prerequisites for Aadhaar eSign eMandates.